Placer Community FoundationOur History and Our Community

 2009 Received the Grantmaker of the Year Award for the region as a result of our strategic technical assistance grantmaking for the nonprofit sector.

-2010 Established the Advisor Giving Circle.
-Comprised of 23 local estate planning attorneys and CPAs this year, the advisors screen applications and provided matching funds for grants made to support local Youth Development programs and services.
+2010 Established the Advisor Giving Circle comprised of local estate planning attorneys and CPAs who screen applications and provide funds for grants made to support local Youth Development programs and services.

-2011 Natural Wonders Forever Fund—the first Agency Endowment Fund established by the Placer Land Trust with $100,000.
+2011 Natural Wonders Forever Fund—the first Agency Endowment Fund established by the Placer Land Trust.

-2012 Nonprofit Board Leadership Summit is held for the 2nd year in which we bring together over 200 local, nonprofit board members to learn best practices on board governance.
+2012 Nonprofit Board Leadership Summit brings together over 200 local, nonprofit board members to learn best practices on board governance.

-2013 Third annual Nonprofit Leadership Summit brings Heather McLeod Grant to speak to 250 attendees and Placer Community Foundation grants to the Placer Food Bank for a mobile food pantry.
+2013 Annual Nonprofit Leadership Summit brings Heather McLeod Grant to speak to 250 attendees.
+PCF grants to the Placer Food Bank for a mobile food pantry.

 2014 Placer Food Bank’s mobile food pantry begins making deliveries of fresh produce to locations around Placer County.